JAruliah/expense-tracker/README.md

 # Expense Tracker

-This is an expense and income tracker
+This is an expense and income tracker, users are able to add and remove expenses and income.
+Expense totals will be calculated and displayed.

 ## Description

 Project was made using the MERN stack.
+Users will be able to register and login.
 Authentication is setup using bcrypt to hash passwords for added security.
-Users will be able to register and login.
+Each user will have access to their own expenses and income.

 ## Things to do

-- [x] ~Initialize Project~
+- [x] ~Initialize project, setup database~
+- [x] ~Add GET, POST and DELETE for expenses~
-- [x] ~Create Basic API Routes~
+- [x] ~Add register and login API routes~
-- [x] ~Add Authentication~
+- [x] ~Implement password hashing~
 - [ ] Design Front End Wireframe
-- [ ] Create React App
+- [ ] Setup react app
 - [ ] Make Register Page
 - [ ] Make Login Page
 - [ ] Make Dashboard